sersoft-gmbh/running-release-tags-action/README.md

 The title of the minor release.
 The placeholder `${version}` is replaced by the minor tag name.<br/>
 Default: `'${version} Minor Release Track'`

 ### `minor-release-body`

 The body of the minor release.
 The placeholder `${version}` is replaced by the minor tag name.<br/>
 Default: `'This release tracks the latest ${version} minor release (${version}.x).'`

+### `update-full-release`

+Whether to update the full release (for `tag`) to mark it as latest release.<br/>
+This is useful if the release for `tag` should remain the "Latest Release" even though the major / minor releases tracks created by this action are actually created / updated _after_ the initial release.<br/>
+Default: `false`

 ### `github-token`

 The token with which to authenticate against GitHub.
 Only required if releases should be created.
 Can be set to `${{secrets.GITHUB_TOKEN}}`.